jll63/yomm2/README.md

 ## Performance

 Don't worry about it.
 Open methods are almost as fast as ordinary virtual member functions once you turn on optimization (-O3).
-Both with clang and gcc, dispatching a call to a method with one virtual argument is only 10-15% slower than calling the equivalent virtual member function.
+With both clang and gcc, dispatching a call to a method with one virtual argument is only 10-15% slower than calling the equivalent virtual member function.
 If the body of the method does any amount of work, the difference is unnoticeable.
 See the implementation